amsa-code/risky/formats/README.md

 import au.gov.amsa.risky.format.Downsample;
 import java.util.concurrent.TimeUnit;

-Observable<Fix> fixes = BinaryFixes.from(new File("123456789.trace"));
+Observable<Fix> fixes = BinaryFixes.from(new File("123.trace"));
 Observable<Fix> sampled = fixes.compose(Downsample.minTimeStep(5, TimeUnit.MINUTES));
 ```

 Performance
 --------------
 Using Intel Xeon CPU ES-1650 @ 3.2GHz and SSD, binary format is read in at up to **7m records per second**.
-This compares very favourably with NMEA decode which is about 2K records/second.
+This compares very favourably with NMEA decode which is about 75K records/second (probably lots worse because the decode does extractions lazily).

 Characteristics
 -------------------